ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mother&#x27;s Influence.
+How touch­
+ing the tribute of the Hon.
+T. II.
+Ben­
 ton, to bis mother&#x27;s influence:
 &quot;My mother asked me never to use
 tobaceo, and I Lave never touched it